afarr002/aaronPortfolio/README.md

 I built this portfolio with the intention of having a place that future potential employers and collaborators could visit to learn a little about me and also see some of the projects that I have worked on or built in the past.
 This will serve as a digital business card for me to showcase my unique style of development.

+## Tech Used

+This application was built using only HTML and CSS.

 ## Application Link

 The link to the deloyed site is - https://afarr002.github.io/aaronPortfolio/